 Good to know: Membership products count towards Ecommerce limits.

-Once Ecommerce and Memberships is enabled, you can create a product with a subscription billing method in the Designer of your site.
+Once Ecommerce and User Accounts is enabled, you can create a product with a subscription billing method in the Designer of your site.
 The subscription billing method lets you set up a recurring charge for products or services, and the users who purchase a subscription-based product can view or cancel their subscriptions in their unique user account on the User account page if the Subscription element is present.

 To create a subscription-based product:

 - Click the Ecommerce “cart” icon in the left panel

 - Click the Products option in the Ecommerce section

 - Select an available product, or create a new one by clicking New Product

 - Choose any Product type (e.g., physical, digital, etc.)

 - Scroll to the Billing section and choose subscription as the billing method